 Quaint spot offering some great authentic Mexican-Salvadoran dishes.
 Their pupusas are must-try items, along with their tamales with pineapple, fried plantains.
 Don’t forget to add the curtido to the pupusas, and grab yourself some yucca and chicharrones as a snack!

 Cicada Cantina is a Mexican sports bar mashup with over-the-top style dishes, giant molcajetes, creative vegan options, and ample usage of fresh nopales.
 Overall, you will find decent food in a modern and lively setting.

 Have a suggestion of a Mexican restaurant here in Sacramento I need to check out?
 Leave a comment below.

-Try one of these and discover a new favorite dish or regional interpretation?
-I’d love to hear what you tried and fell in love with.
+Try one of these and discover a new favorite dish or regional interpretation.
+I’d love to hear what foods you’ve tried and fell in love with!

 - Latest Posts